12-time Oscar nominee Diane Warren hopes for ‘awesome’ win

 “He believed in me so much he would take me to music publishers when I was 14 or 15,” Warren said.
 “My mom would be saying, ‘Why are you doing it?
 Why are you encouraging her?
 She can’t make a living off that.’”

-Warren, who drew up in Los Angeles, recounted her dad’s reply: “She has talent.
+Warren, who grew up in Los Angeles, recounted her dad’s reply: “She has talent.
 She really, really wants this.”

 Her gifts and drive led to success in a range of pop music genres and in film, with her past Oscar contenders including “I Don’t Want to Miss a Thing,” by Aerosmith and featured in 1998’s “Armageddon.”
 It was a hit tune, one of Warren’s many that include “If I Could Turn Back Time” by Cher.
 Toss out a big name — Beyoncé, Justin Bieber, Adele — and Warren has likely worked with them.